-Common hard disk drives are storage devices comprising disks whose data-carrying surfaces are coated with a magnetic layer.
-Typically, the disks are positioned atop one another 15 on a disk stack (platters) and rotate around an axis, or spindle.
+Common hard disk drives are storage devices comprising disks whose data-carrying surfaces are coated with a mag- 25 operations characterized by ongoing updates of small data netic layer.
+Typically, the disks are positioned atop one another on a disk stack (platters) and rotate around an axis, or spindle.
 To store data, each disk surface is organized in a plurality of circular, concentric tracks.
-Groups of concentric tracks placed atop each other in the disk stack are called cylinders.
+Groups of concentric tracks placed atop each other in the disk stack are called 30 cylinders.
 Read/write heads, each containing a read element and a write element, are mounted on an actuator arm and are moved over the spinning disks to a selected track, where the data transfer occurs.
-The actuator arm is controlled by a 20 hard disk controller, an internal logic responsible for read and write access.
-A hard disk drive can perform random read and write operations, meaning that small amounts of data are read and written at distributed locations on the various disk surfaces.
+The actuator arm is controlled by a hard disk controller, an internal logic responsible for read and 35 write access.
+A hard disk drive can perform random read and write operations, meaning that small amounts of data are read and written at distributed locations on the various disk sur-

-Each track on a disk surface is divided into sections, or segments, known as physical 25 sectors.
+Each track on a disk surface is divided into sections, or 40 segments, known as physical sectors.
 A physical sector, also referred to as a data block or sector data, typically stores a data unit of 512 bytes or 4 KB of user data.

 A disk surface may be divided into zones.
-Zones are regions wherein each track comprises the same number of physical sectors.
-From the outside inward, the number of 30 physical sectors per track may decrease from zone to zone.
+Zones are regions wherein each track comprises the same number of 45 physical sectors.
+From the outside inward, the number of physical sectors per track may decrease from zone to zone.
 This approach is known as zone bit recording.

-A computer, or host, accessing a hard disk drive may use logical block addresses (LBAs) in commands to read and write sector data without regard for the actual locations of the physical 35 sectors on the disc surfaces.
+A computer, or host, accessing a hard disk drive may use logical block addresses (LBAs) in commands to read and 50 write sector data without regard for the actual locations of the physical sectors on the disc surfaces.
 By means of a hard disk controller the logical block addresses (LBAs) can be mapped to physical block addresses (PBAs) representing the physical locations of sector data.
-Different mapping techniques for an indirect LBA-to-PBA read and write access are known in the prior art.
+Different mapping techniques for an 55 indirect LBA-to-PBA read and write access are known in the prior art.
 In some embodiments LBA-to-PBA mapping does not change often.
-In other embodiments the LBA-to-PBA mapping may change with every write operation, the 40 physical sectors being assigned dynamically.
+In other embodiments the LBA-to-PBA mapping may change with every write operation, the physical sectors being assigned dynamically.

 The storage capacity of a hard disk drive can be increased, inter alia, by reducing the track pitch (i.e., track width) of the concentric tracks on the disk surfaces.
 This requires a decrease in the size of the read and write elements.
-However, without new storage technologies, a reduction in the size of the write elements is questionable, as the magnetic field that can be 5 generated is otherwise too small to adequately magnetize the individual bits on the disk surface.
+However, without new storage technologies, a reduction in the size of 65 the write elements is questionable, as the magnetic field that can be generated is otherwise too small to adequately magnetize the individual bits on the disk surface.
 A known solution is the shingled magnetic recording methodology, by which a write element writes data tracks in an overlapping fashion.
-Further information pertaining to shingled magnetic recording (SMR) can be found in patents US8223458 B2 and US8432633 B2, as well as in patent applications US2013/0170061 A1, US2007/0183071 A1 and US2012/0233432 A1.
+Further information pertaining to shingled magnetic recording (SMR) can be found in U.S. Pat.
+No. 8,223,458 B2 and U.S. Pat.
+No. 8,432,633 B2, as well as in patent applications US2013/0170061 A1, US2007/0183071 A1 and US2012/0233432 A1.